maciej-mlynski/Maciej_Portfolio/README.md

 I learned a lot during that year.
 However, I am aware of how much learning still lies ahead of me.
 But honestly, **this does not discourage me at all!** I am determined to find an internship in my field in the near future.

 I know I didn't graduate with a DS or QE, but my greatest asset is the **persistence** and **problem-solving skills** I have acquired through various projects.
-I have proven to myself that **I can do anything**, and now I would like to **prove the same to my future employer.**
+I have proven to myself that I can do anything, and now I would like to prove the same to my future employer.

 -----------------------------------------------------------------------
 ----------------------------------------------------------------------